 The SYBB program will train scientists who are able to generate and analyze experimental data for biomedical research and to develop physical or computational models of the molecular components that drive the behavior of a biological system.

 The SYBB program offers a multidisciplinary training program personally customized to the student leading to a MS or PhD.
 The program draws training faculty (currently 33 trainers) from more than 12 departments and 4 schools across the CWRU campus, ensuring students in the program acquire the core competencies needed to succeed in the bioinformatic analysis of biological big data.

 The Systems Biology and Bioinformatics PhD program at CWRU offers trainees the opportunity to combine both experimental and computational or mathematical disciplines to understand complex biological systems.
 The SYBB program will train scientists who are able to generate and analyze experimental data for biomedical research and to develop physical or computational models of the molecular components that drive the behavior of a biological system.
 The goal of the program is to produce scientists who are familiar with multiple disciplines and equipped to conduct interdisciplinary research.

 Systems Biology and Bioinformatics Tracks

-The Case Western Reserve University (CWRU) graduate program in Systems Biology and Bioinformatics (SYBB) has two tracks:
+Case Western Reserve University's (CWRU) graduate program in Systems Biology and Bioinformatics (SYBB) has two tracks:

 The SYBB Track in Translational Bioinformatics poses students to work at the interface of applied ‘omics research and clinical medicine.
 From integrating genomic and functional genomic data into electronic medical records to developing meta-analysis tools for communicating genomic risk to patients to utilizing this data in personalized medicine.
 Students trained in the Translational Bioinformatics track work to integrate bioinformatics tools and technologies into clinical workflows.
 Graduates of this training track will find ample opportunities within industry and, as genomics enters the clinical arena, within hospitals, as well.